pebbe/crowdsourcing/CONFIG.md

 which is of type `INTEGER`.
 Change those fields, but don't change any of the other fields.

-You can user more data types than just TEXT and INTEGER
+You can use more data types than just TEXT and INTEGER

 |Go        | SQLite           |
 |----------|-------------------|